Xetnus/osm-finder/README.md

 4. Start the server: `npm run dev`

-## Usage
-Stages Explained:
-1. Upload your own photo
-2. Draw the linestrings that make up the line network of the photo
-3. Input the generic types, subtypes, and tags for each line.
-Multiple tags can be separated with a comma: `bridge=yes,surface=wood`
-4. Input the max distances, min distances, angles, and angle errors for each relation
-5. That's it!
-Your query should be generated and displayed automatically.

-## Next Steps
+## Roadmap
-- [ ] **Start from scratch.** Because this was created during a hackathon, little emphasis was put on code quality and future maintenance.
+- [x] **Start from scratch.** Because this was created during a hackathon, little emphasis was put on code quality and future maintenance.
 No standard JavaScript libraries were used and most of the code is inefficient in one way or another.
 Now that I have a better idea for how this tool can be architected, reconstructing it should be easier.
 - [ ] **Add support for nodes.** Towers, buildings, and nodes of all types should be supported.
 - [ ] **Add support for shapes.** Many roads, buildings, structures, etc. have unique shapes that should be queryable using carefully crafted PostgreSQL queries.
 - [ ] **Host a public website.** Depending on cost, I'd like to integrate and host both the frontend (UI) and backend (PostgreSQL) on a public-facing website.